watmis1223/tamboonapi/README.md

 # tamboonapi
 Tamboon api for charity donation

+here list of api functions

-a) call tamboonapi/ for charity list
+1. tamboonapi/ for charity list
-b) call tamboonapi/donate to donate
+2. tamboonapi/donate to donate